 Environmental accounts data:

 Tables 12.1 to 12.5 show estimates of oil and gas reserves, energy consumption, atmospheric emissions and material flows.
-More data, information and other environmental accounts (including fuel use, environmental goods and services sector, waste, environmental taxes, environmental protection expenditure, low carbon and renewable energy economy and experimental natural capital accounts) can be found on the UK Environmental Accounts release page.Nôl i'r tabl cynnwys
+More data, information and other environmental accounts (including fuel use, environmental goods and services sector, environmental taxes and environmental protection expenditure) can be found on the UK Environmental Accounts release page.Nôl i'r tabl cynnwys

-Figure 12.1 shows the change in mean air temperature between 1990 and 2015.
-This measure helps to contextualise some of the changes observed across the environmental accounts.
-For example, the average temperature fell to 8.0 degrees Celsius (°C) in 2010 from 9.2°C in 2009, which contributed to the increases in energy consumption and greenhouse gas emissions observed during that year.
-At the same time, gross domestic product (GDP) started to recover following the economic downturn, which may also explain the increases in consumption and emissions.
-Between 2014 and 2015, the average air temperature fell by 0.7°C (from a record high of 9.9°C to 9.2°C).
-Despite this fall, the average air temperature in 2015 was above usual levels.
+Figure 12.1 shows the change in mean air temperature between 1990 and 2016.
+This measure provides a useful context for some of the changes observed across the environmental accounts.
+For example, the average temperature in the UK fell to 8.0 degrees Celsius (°C) in 2010 from 9.2°C in 2009, which contributed to the increases in energy consumption and greenhouse gas emissions observed during that period.

 Nôl i'r tabl cynnwys